Reut212/MyShop/README.md

 # My Shop

-A new Flutter project - The פproject simulates a store where you can purchase different products.
+A new Flutter project - This project simulates a store where you can purchase different products.

 For help getting started with Flutter development, view the